Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 ````````````````````````
 To create a new release or a new sprint, click on the arrow in the short access box (see `Agile Dashboard: Create a new release or a new sprint`_).
 You will reach the release tracker form to create a new release.
-`Agile Dashboard: Create a new release or a new sprint`_

 .. figure:: ../images/screenshots/sc_agiledashboard_create_new_release.png
    :align: center